133794m3r/cs50-web/capstone_project/README.md

 - All user passwords are stored via ScryptPasswordHasher(a new hasher I wrote that utilizes scrypt)
 - All passwords have to meet a minimum strength requirement via ZXCVBN for the password to be submittable
 	- The minimum strength required where it would take 10**8 guesses to get their password.
+- Everything is ratelimited.
+    - The admin view is also wrapped behind a double ratelimit.
+    - One for the username and also a second.
+    - One for the ip address trying to attack the system.

 ## Full Feature List
 - Custom Password Authentication Hasher Class(Uses Scrypt from hashlib instead of default django hashers)